rrg92/powershai/docs/en-US/cmdlets/Send-PowershaiChat.md

 ```

 ### -PrintContext
-Displays the context data sent to the LLM before the response!
+Shows the context data sent to the LLM before the response!
 It is useful for debugging what data is being injected into the prompt.

 ```yml